So there was quite a turn-out at the London FI meet up last Friday.

 One thing that impressed me about the meet up was the sheer variety of people…London is a melting pot and the meet-up reflected that.
 The FIRE is definitely spreading.

-I’ve written before about the benefits of real (as opposed to just online) community.
+I’ve written before about the benefits of real (not just online) community.
 Don’t get me wrong, FI forums on Reddit and on Facebook etc can be helpful sources of infotainment.
 But, when it comes to community, online is no substitute for the real world.

 Other people are a rich source of ideas, information, love, friendship, support and inspiration.
 One way or another, all your income comes from other people.
 It comes from bosses, customers, clients, colleagues, employees, contacts and friends.
 The better you can deal with other people, the richer the life you lead.